 Found in: USA

-As with all other New Directions Aromatics essential oils, Orange Oil should never be ingested due to its toxicity.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 It is imperative to consult a medical practitioner before using Orange Essential Oil for therapeutic purposes.
 Pregnant and nursing women and those taking prescription drugs are especially advised not to use Orange Essential Oil without the medical advice of a physician.
 The oil should always be stored in an area that is inaccessible to children, especially those under the age of 7.

 Prior to using Orange Essential Oil, a skin test is recommended.
 This can be done by diluting the essential oil in a carrier oil and applying a small amount to a small area of skin that is not sensitive.
 Orange Oil must never be used near the eyes, inner nose and ears, or on any other particularly sensitive areas of skin.
 An absence of an allergic response within 48 hours indicates that the oil is safe to use.
 Individuals with allergies to citrus fruits are at a higher risk of developing an allergy to Orange Oil and should avoid its use.